 However, before you can file for divorce in DC, you must be sure that all of the issues between you and your spouse are settled.
 Otherwise, you will have to file for divorce and go through the process as if the divorce is contested.
-This process is longer and more expensive than filing for an Uncontested Divorce.
+This process is longer and more expensive than filing for an Uncontested Divorce in DC.

 First, you must meet the residency requirement.
 This says that one of you must have been a continuous resident of DC for six months before you file for divorce.

 There are two possible ways to meet this requirement in DC.
-You can either be separated mutually and voluntarily for a period of six months or you must be separated for a period of one year even if the separation was not originally mutually agreed upon.
+You can either be separated mutually and voluntarily for a period of six months, or you must be separated for a period of one year, even if the separation was not originally mutually agreed upon.
 It is also possible that sometime during the year, the separation became mutual so that you will not have to wait a full year to file for divorce.
 This is something to discuss with a DC divorce attorney.

 It is easiest to file all necessary papers together if you and your spouse agree to cooperate with the filing.
 Then, the case will be filed as an Uncontested Divorce and a hearing date will be set.